-How Do Motorcycle Wrecks Differ From Passenger Vehicle Accidents?
+How Do Motorcycle Wrecks Differ From Auto Accidents?

 Cases involving motorcycles have some unique issues.
 Motorcycle accidents often occur because other drivers fail to observe the motorcycle until it is too late.
 The Injuries sustained in a motorcycle accident are often more severe because there is no protection for the motorcycle rider.
 This is particularly true when the rider is ejected from the motorcycle.